Car Rental - Brooklyn

 3. Brooklyn Heights

 Street after street of dreamy brownstone apartments will give you a serious case of estate envy.
-Expect more of the same in neighboring DUMBO and Cobble Hill.
+Hop in your Brooklyn rental car to explore more of the same in neighboring DUMBO and Cobble Hill.

 4. Carroll Gardens